 - NEW!
 June 2023 - 100% Online, Flexible Format

 - The only graduate program of its kind in Northeastern Pennsylvania

-- An emphasis on either a research track or a business/entrepreneur track
+- An emphasis on either a research or business track

 The present market for scientists with a M.S.
 Biotechnology degree is strong.
 The Bureau of Labor Statistics states that biomedical research is growing at a rate of 17% (2020 through 2030 period), double the average growth across all occupations.

 - Excellent preparation for a career in biotechnology, pharmaceuticals, health care, and more:

 - Ideal for mid and upper-level technical/lab research and business management/research positions